-Note: When filing for Adjustment of Status K1 and K3 Visa holders are now required to submit their paperwork to the National Address (Chicago Lockbox) instead of at their local CIS office.
-This procedure became effective for all applicants in April 2005.
+Note: When filing for Adjustment of Status K1 and K3 Visa holders are required to submit their paperwork at this address.

 After the National office completes initial processing your case will be referred to your local CIS office where you will be interviewed for your permanent residency or be transferred to CSC.
 Prior to this the national office will send you communications requesting biometrics be taken and schedule an interview with you for this.
 To determine the amount of time it will take your local office to schedule your interview appointment refer to Processing Times page and click on USCIS District Processing Times link